kabs-d/KARL-on-Videos/docs/experiment_1_object_read_attention.md

 read_map(k) = mean_heads Attention(q_latent[k], K_input_grid) in R^{16x16}
 ```

-This is a read-side map: it shows which input grid locations a latent token attends to while forming its representation.
+This map shows which input grid locations a latent token attends to while forming its representation.

 Settings used here: